Bank of Latvia

-Whereas it is governed under a national framework of accountability, the Bank of Latvia increasingly implements policies set at the European Union level.
-In addition to its Eurosystem role, it is the national competent authority for Latvia within European Banking Supervision.
+In addition to its monetary role, the Bank of Latvia is also a financial supervisory authority.
+In that capacity, it increasingly implements policies set at the European Union level.
+It is the national competent authority for Latvia within European Banking Supervision.
 It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
 It is Latvia's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
 It provides the permanent single common representative for Latvia in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).
+It is also a member of the European Systemic Risk Board (ESRB).